danteWei/CSCI-3120/CSCI 3120 A5/README.md

 Assignment 5 Documentation
 ===

 The program implements a thread safe meory management system based on dynamic partitions that uses a "best fit" strategy.

 The aim of the program is to implement `free()`, `malloc()`, and `realloc()`.
-So if you do the following in your program, it should behave the same way as those three function:
+So if you do the following in your program, it should behave the same way as those three functions:

 `#define malloc(A) get_memory(A)`